nahid/apify/docs/API-Tester-Documentation.md

    - Verify that the content type is correct for the file

 4. **Variable substitution problems:**
+   - Check project-level variables in the root "Variables" section of apify-config.json
-   - Check environment variables in apify-config.json
+   - Verify environment variables in each environment section of apify-config.json
-   - If using custom variables, verify they are properly defined in the Variables section
+   - For request-specific variables, check they are properly defined in the test file's "Variables" section
-   - Remember that custom variables override environment variables with the same name
+   - Remember the priority order: request-specific > environment > project-level variables
    - Ensure variable names match exactly (they are case-sensitive)

 ### Debug Options